LiZheng1997/LiZheng1997/_projects/Follow_Me_project.md

 giscus_comments: true
 ---

 This "**Follow Me**" project implements a visual tracking & control system with using a PixKit-1.0 Chassis.
+Check more details on my (github)[https://github.com/LiZheng1997/Follow-Me]

 I designed and implemented a pure visual tracking system for a customer.
 The customer expected that this tracking system finally could track three objects(Cars, Pedestrians and UAVs) and follow them once a goal, means SOT(Single Object Tracking).
 Followings are two video demos.